 Calculating the positions of the frets requires the simplest bit of math.
 The (really) historical technique is called the rule of 18, and it involves successively dividing the scale length minus the offset to the previous fret by 18.
-This was easy enough to do using pencil and paper.
+This was easy enough to do using pencil and paper, although way back in the day they probably didn't even do that, instead relying on a mechanical device called a proportional divider to do the work.
 The invention of the pocket calculator made it possible to make use of a more accurate constant, and so these days we conventionally calculate fret positions for equal temperament by successively dividing the scale length minus the offset to the previous fret by 17.817.
 This series of calculations puts the 12th fret (octave) at exactly half the scale length, and we know from the physics of vibrating strings that halving the vibrating string length of a theoretically perfect string doubles the frequency.
 Those interested can read about the derivation of this constant below.
 Interestingly enough, the historical technique yielded good results for gut strings, as it included built in compensation, something that we do now by moving the bridge saddle so that the actual scale length is a bit longer than the nominal length.
 It is also interesting that the amount of compensation we add is empirically derived, as calculating it is a bit of a chore.

 Some references specify a constant of 17.835, which is mathematically untenable but which will likely yield good results nonetheless.
 The reason that all these seemingly disparate systems can be used to good effect is that even the mathematically accurate equal temperament constant assumes a theoretically perfect string which both exhibits no inharmonicity in its vibration and doesn't need to be stretched to be fretted.
 Since real strings don't behave that way even the equal temperament system is just an approximation of the way real strings need to be fretted.
 See Gregory Byers nice paper on classic guitar intonation for more on this subject (see the Links section).
 Which constant should you use?
 Unless you are building or repairing historical instruments use the equal temperament constant of 17.817.
 It is the currently accepted standard.
 Want to know where this constant comes from?
 See the derivation section below.